-- Research and innovation should be geared towards aligning products, services and knowledge that will contribute to practical solutions to issues in the water sector, and thus promote sustainable development; - ► Knowledge derived from water research must inform policy development and strategic decision-making at all levels of government and across the water value chain; and - ► Transformation, equity and empowerment of marginalised groups inform the design of research and development projects.
+- Research and innovation must be focussed and aligned to achieve an overall vision; - Research and innovation cuts across traditional research boundaries, in line with agreed high-level objectives; - ▶ Research and innovation should be well coordinated within the sector and the coordination role must be well established; - Research and innovation should be geared towards aligning products, services and knowledge that will contribute to practical solutions to issues in the water sector, and thus promote sustainable development; - ► Knowledge derived from water research must inform policy development and strategic decision-making at all levels of government and across the water value chain; and - ► Transformation, equity and empowerment of marginalised groups inform the design of research and development projects.

-To develop and encourage water quality research and innovation, including eutrophication-related research and innovation, in South Africa, the DWS and the WRC will lead the sector in developing a national water quality research, development and innovation plan that aligns applied research priorities throughout the water value chain to ensure that water research directly contributes to the resolution of water sector challenge and addresses emergent areas like emerging pollutants341.
+To develop and encourage water quality research and innovation, including eutrophication-related research and innovation, in South Africa, the DWS and the WRC will lead the sector in developing a national water quality research, development and innovation plan that aligns applied research priorities throughout the water value chain to ensure that water research directly contributes to the resolution of water sector challenge and addresses emergent areas like emerging pollutants347.
 The role of South Africa's academic institutions, and independent research organisations, will be critical in the development of this plan [DWS, 2017b, p.
 63].